ankitnewjobs/Azure-Practices-Examples/Example: 04/Governance via Azure Policy.md

 # Key takeaways

 - Azure tags are metadata that consists of a key-value pair.
 Tags describe a particular resource in your environment.
-In particular, tagging in Azure enables you to label your resources in a logical manne.
+In particular, tagging in Azure enables you to label your resources logically.

 - Azure Policy establishes conventions for resources.
 Policy definitions describe resource compliance conditions and the effect to take if a condition is met.
 A condition compares a resource property field or a value to a required value.
 There are many built-in policy definitions and you can customize the policies.